mediainsights/cie-docs/content-authoring/content/README.md

 The 'Event' content type allows you to add event pages that display event details, date, location and map.

+### Resource

+The 'Resource' content type is Automatically created when you add a Resource in the APO Site.

 ### Alert

 You can add an 'Alert' to any page or section of your site.
 A horizontal Alert bar will display at the top of the webpage above the Header.&#x20;